Health Care Payments Data (HPD)

 OHCA and the HPD Program will collaborate on data collection and reporting to ensure efforts are complementary.
 For example, OHCA will rely on the HPD System for detailed analyses of cost drivers.
 To the extent feasible, standards and measures for topics such as alternative payment models and primary care spending will align across the two programs.

-16. How is the HPD Program different from health information exchange?
+13. How is the HPD Program different from health information exchange?

 Electronic health information exchange allows healthcare providers, including doctors, nurses, and pharmacists, to appropriately access and securely share a patient’s medical information to improve patient care.
 Some health information exchange organizations (HIOs) also provide enhanced services such as longitudinal patient records, event notifications, analytics, and public health and/or clinical quality measure reporting.
-Whereas HIOs enable the real-time, transactional exchange of patient clinical data for care coordination among providers, the HPD will collect administrative data (claims and encounters) from health plans for retrospective analyses of California’s healthcare system.
+Whereas HIOs enable the real-time, transactional exchange of patient clinical data for care coordination among providers, the HPD will collect administrative data (claims and encounters) from payers for retrospective analyses of California’s healthcare system.
 The health care payments data are intended to support cost transparency efforts as well as to inform policy decisions regarding the provision of health care and reduce healthcare costs and disparities.

 HPD Program Advisory Committee